SercanPy/Bookmarks/data_science/machine_learning/README.md

 - 2024 [AdvPrompter: Fast Adaptive Adversarial Prompting for LLMs](https://arxiv.org/abs/2404.16873) by Meta Research
     - an **unsupervised** approach to generating successful adversarial prompts to enable resilience against jailbreaking attacks.

+- 2021 [On the Opportunities and Risks of Foundation Models](https://arxiv.org/abs/2108.07258) - surveys a range of topics on foundational models (large langauge models are a large part of them).

+- 2020 [A Primer in BERTology: What we know about how BERT works](https://arxiv.org/abs/2002.12327) - provides an excellent overview of what we understand about BERT

 ### Books
-- [Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 3rd Edition](/PDFs/Hands%20On%20Machine%20Learning%20-%20Concepts%20Tools%20and%20Techniques%20to%20Build%20Intelligent%20Systems%20-%202nd%20edition.pdf) by Aurélien Géron
+- [Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow](/PDFs/Hands%20On%20Machine%20Learning%20-%20Concepts%20Tools%20and%20Techniques%20to%20Build%20Intelligent%20Systems%20-%202nd%20edition.pdf) by Aurélien Géron
     - [Publisher's page](https://www.oreilly.com/library/view/hands-on-machine-learning/9781098125967/)
     - 2nd edition pdf [download link](https://powerunit-ju.com/wp-content/uploads/2021/04/Aurelien-Geron-Hands-On-Machine-Learning-with-Scikit-Learn-Keras-and-Tensorflow_-Concepts-Tools-and-Techniques-to-Build-Intelligent-Systems-OReilly-Media-2019.pdf)